-Windows Server support and installation instructions for AMD Rome processors
+Windows Server support and installation instructions for the AMD EPYC 7000 Series server processors

-This article introduces the Windows Server operating system (OS) installation instructions and support statements for the AMD EPYC 7xx2 (AMD Rome) family of processors.
+This article introduces the Windows Server operating system (OS) installation instructions and support statements for AMD EPYC series server processors.
 Additionally, this article describes several known limitations to the support for these processors.

 Original KB number: 4514607